Woodenonez/woodenonez/README.md

 :octocat: Hi, developers and travelers.

 ## About me
+- [2025-Present] I'm currently working on foundation models for robotics and cloud robotics.
-[2020-Present] I'm currently a researcher/engineer on mobile robotics and deep learning.
+- [2020-2025] A researcher/engineer on mobile robotics and deep learning.
 Most of my recent programming works are associated with research projects and papers.
 More info can be found on my page:

 <p align="center">